Abdalrahaman/family/README.md

 # Family

-A new Flutter application project that provides features to the family without internet.
+A new Flutter application project that provides features to the local family network ( without internet ).

 ## Project Features